-- Transfer – R$70* per person, need at least 3 people (not obligatory).
+- Transfer – R$70* per person, needing at least three people (not obligatory).

-LMTM🦊 Tip: Go with light, comfortable clothes, preferably with sun protection, and that dry quickly.
+LMTM🦊 Tip: Go with light, comfortable clothes, preferably with sun protection, and quickly dry.
 Wear swimwear underneath and shoes that can get wet.
-Bring dry clothes to change into afterward, there is a place to shower.
-If you have a GoPro, you can take it on the ride, the helmet has a clip to fit the camera but doesn’t forget to take the fitting accessory.
+Bring dry clothes to change into afterward, and there is a place to shower.
+If you have a GoPro, you can take it on the ride.
+The helmet has a clip to fit the camera but don’t forget to take the fitting accessory.

-Note: If you want to stay in Taboquinhas, Ativa Aventura has options of camping space, one suite, and two kitnets.
+Note: If you want to stay in Taboquinhas, Ativa Aventura has options for camping space, one suite, and two one-room apartments.
 The minimum stay is two nights.

 18 – Artisanal fishing

 It is a cool way to integrate with the local culture and knowledge.
 Beyond that is a delicious gastronomic experience.